-A shower is a magical place where people would often think and drown their emotions under the perfect sprinkle of water.
-It is commonly placed indoors, could have adjustments for spray pressure, temperature, and showerhead nozzle.
-It does also have drainage just located down on the floor.
-In addition, showers can be easily installed anywhere and could even have a plastic shower curtain or a glass door.
+A shower is a magical place where people often think and drown their emotions under the perfect sprinkle of water.
+It is commonly placed indoors and could have adjustments for spray pressure, temperature, and showerhead nozzle.
+It also has drainage located down on the floor.

-In Western culture, it is very common to shower because it is more efficient than a bathtub.
-Moreover, showering is also a good practice to maintain one’s hygiene.
-Thus it is advisable to take a shower once in a while.
+Moreover, showering is a good practice for maintaining one’s hygiene.
+Thus, it is advisable to take a shower once in a while.

 History

-Showers came from the waterfalls; originally, they aren’t made by man or installed indoor.
-Long-time ago, people would take a bath under the falling waters of waterfalls.
-Although they have traditional basins, they would often clean themselves down there because the said basins require manual transport of clean and wastewaters, and thus makes the falls more convenient.
+Although they have traditional basins, they often clean themselves down there because they require manual transport of clean wastewater, thus making the falls more convenient.

 Modern Showers